Nourish The Healthy Dancer®

 You have unlimited access to this course for a full year after you sign up.
 Better yet?
 You can access this course across any and all devices you own!

 This course offers a mix of video, audio, and instructional content with weekly activities to help you implement all of the concepts.

 It’s easy!
 From this page, you will be directed to a secondary site for payment options.
 Once you submit your payment you’ll receive a welcome email detailing how to access the course.
 From there, you’ll have complete access!
 If you sign up for the Elite program, I’ll be in touch within 24-48 hours to let you know how to schedule your one –on–one coaching sessions.

 Your satisfaction is guaranteed and I am confident in the information that is delivered.
 Due to the nature of the course, I cannot guarantee a refund.
 However, I don’t want you to be unhappy.
 If after 3 days of purchase you’re not thrilled, I’d like to further discuss the reason for your concern.
 You’ll have show me proof that you’ve implemented the first lesson, and explain in-depth why it did not prove useful to you.

 I get it!
 We are a generation of multitaskers.
-The purpose of this course is to help you manage your health even with a busy schedule.
-If you”re utilizing all available resources each week, this should take no more than a 45-minutes per week.
+The purpose of this course is to help you manage your goals even with a busy schedule.
+If you’re utilizing all available resources each week, this should take no more than 30-minutes per week.
 Still overwhelmed?
-Think about this: the more knowledge you have about navigating a healthy lifestyle, the more time you’ll have to enjoy and stay focused on your performance.
+Think about this: the more knowledge you have about navigating a supportive lifestyle, the more time you’ll have to enjoy and stay focused on your performance.